12 Socializing Skills To Skyrocket Your Confidence And Likeability

 There's plenty going on in the world that is negative and unpleasant.
 And there may be situations in your own life that are difficult and painful.

-People generally attend social events for fun and entertainment, and they don’t want the buzz kill of focusing too much on politics, tragedy, or negativity.
+People generally socialize with people for fun and entertainment, and they don't want the buzz kill of focusing too much on politics, tragedy, or negativity.

 Try to keep the conversation positive and lighthearted so others don't feel burdened or distressed.
 Politics, religion, and other potentially controversial topics are generally best avoided.